Altronix/linq-network/_sources/api/api_c/api_c_atx_net_error.rst.txt

    typedef enum E_LINQ_ERROR;

 Many LinQ Network Library routines return a status code representing the result of the routines execution.
-The status code is defined by the atx_net_error enum.
+The status code is defined by the linq_network_error enum.

 .. table::
    :align: left